 - Income Eligibility will be determined through a combined analysis of gross income, current debt, and obligations.
 All participant families must have an income level at or below 80% of the AMI established for the Baltimore Metropolitan Area.
-A family must meet a minimum income requirement such that they can qualify for a mortgage for 75% of the appraised value of the house.
+A family must meet a minimum income requirement such that they can qualify for a mortgage.
 The analysis of income and debt will determine how much of a mortgage the family can afford.
-Participating families will be expected to fully obtain first mortgage financing possible prior to determining the level of assistance they may receive from HABC in the form of a soft second mortgage. - Affordability During the initial screening process, HABC's Homeownership Coordinator will compute the family's income debt ratio based upon standards in traditional lending products.
-The analysis of income and debt will determine how much of a mortgage the family can afford.
-A family must qualify for a mortgage of at least 75% of the appraised value of the house in order to purchase that house. - Down Payment Requirement Purchasers in the HABC's homeownership program will be required to make down-payment of \$250.
+Participating families will be expected to fully obtain first mortgage financing possible prior to determining the level of assistance they may receive from HABC in the form of a Special Homeownership Voucher.
+To be eligible for a soft second mortgage from HABC, a family must qualify for a mortgage in the amount of no less than 75% of the sales price. - Affordability During the initial screening process, HABC's Homeownership Coordinator will compute the family's income debt ratio based upon standards in traditional lending products.
+If the prospective homebuyer is unable to secure a loan for the full sale price, HABC's Homeownership Coordinator will determine which homeownership program would be best suited to the prospective homebuyer, i.e. SHV, or Soft Second Mortgage.
+A family must qualify for a mortgage of at least 75% of the appraised value to be eligible for HABC's soft second mortgage.

+- Down Payment Requirement Purchasers in the HABC's homeownership program will be required to make down-payment of \$250.
 This amount may be adjusted to prevent creating financial hardship that would prevent purchase ability to pay for inspections, appraisal and other related expenses. - Minimum Cash Contribution Purchasers in HABC's homeownership program will be required to invest a minimum of one percent (1%) of the purchase price of their homes or \$1,000, whichever is greater.
 The purchasing family must use its own resources other than grants, gifts, credit cards, loans, and contributions, or similar amounts to invest an amount of the down payment that is not less than one percent of the purchase price of the family's home or \$1000, whichever is greater.
 This investment must be documented and verified before settlement.
 The purchasing family's out of pocket paid expenses such as: earnest money deposit, down payment, home inspections, appraisal, etc., may be credit towards the family meeting the minimum cash contribution.
 One eligible source of funds for meeting this down payment requirement will be the funds contributed by the family into escrow accounts due to the family's participation in HABC's Family Self-Sufficiency Program.